KauzClay/docs-tap/scc/blue-green-with-flagger.hbs.md

-# Use blue-green deployment with Flagger for Supply Chain Choreographer (beta)
+# Use blue-green deployment with Flagger for Supply Chain Choreographer

-This topic tells you how to use blue-green deployment with Packages and PackageInstalls using Flagger for Supply Chain Choreographer (beta).
+This topic tells you how to use blue-green deployment with Packages and PackageInstalls using Flagger for Supply Chain Choreographer.

 ## <a id="overview"></a> Overview